smartcommunitylab/vela-lab/README.md

 Smart City Vela Lab
 ========================

-This repository contains the code for the embedded network devices used in the Smart City Lab located in Vela (Trento - Italy).
+This repository contains the code for the embedded network devices used in the Smart City Lab located in Vela (Trento, Italy).
 The network components are:
 - BLE Beacons: Eddystone or CLIMB (https://github.com/smartcommunitylab/sco.climb.driverapp) proprietary beacons
 - BLE Scanner: Nordic nRF52 DK (nRF52832 SoC)